rubocop/ruby-style-guide/README.md

 ([PEP-8](http://www.python.org/dev/peps/pep-0008/)) and we never got an official guide, documenting Ruby coding style and best practices.
 And I do believe that style matters.
-I also believe that such fine fellow like us Ruby developers, should be quite capable to produce this coveted document.
+I also believe that such fine fellows, like us Ruby developers, should be quite capable to produce this coveted document.

-This guide started its life as our internal company coding guidelines (written by yours truly).
-At some point I decided that the work I was doing might be interesting to members of the Ruby community in general and that the world had little need of another internal company guideline.
+This guide started its life as our internal company Ruby coding guidelines (written by yours truly).
+At some point I decided that the work I was doing might be interesting to members of the Ruby community in general and that the world had little need for another internal company guideline.
 But the world could certainly benefit from a community-driven and community-sanctioned set of practices, idioms and style prescriptions for Ruby programming.